Lindronics/honours_project/timelog.md

 ### 24 Jan 2020

 * *4.0 hours* Tried applying YOLO TF model to KAIST dataset.Work will have to be discontinued due to extended problems (unsatisfactory results, difficulty of debugging, lack of resources to train the model for a sufficient number of epochs, difficulty of deploying the model to TF Lite)

+### 27 Jan 2020

+* *2.0 hours* Worked on implementing the NTG (normalised total gradient) metric to quantify image alignment/registration

+### 28 Jan 2020

+* *4.0 hours* Attempted other metrics for image alignment.
+Neither NTG nor any other metrics attempted yield good results.